PrestaShop/docs/development/orders-lifecycle/_index.md

 {{% notice note %}}
 In FO, browser cookies are used to determine if current guest has a Cart.
-This way guest can still see his previous Cart if he is visiting the Shop from the same browser in a short period of time (the time depends on cookie settings, which can be adjusted in BO `Configure -> Administration -> General "lifetime of front office cookies"`).
+This way guest can still see his previous Cart if he is visiting the Shop from the same browser in a short period of time (the time depends on cookie settings, which can be adjusted in Back Office `Configure -> Administration -> General "lifetime of front office cookies"`).
 {{% /notice %}}

 ### Cart in Back Office (BO)